 Circumcisions are performed nowadays on adults more than ever before.
 The reasons can vary from either religious, cultural, family or for medical reasons.
 As well, adolescents and adults decide to have this procedure done because of experiencing pain during erections or even infections of the foreskin and urinary tract infections.
-The surgical procedure is nearly painless and is done in an out-patient urologic clinic in about 45 minutes
+The surgical procedure is nearly painless and the healing process typically takes a few weeks.

 Circumcision has many health benefits including:

 - It can reduce the risk of infection in the urinary tract.

 - Risk of sexually communicated diseases is highly reduced.

 - Penile cancer in men and cervical cancer in female sex partners can by avoided by circumcision.

 - Risk of balanitis (tenderness of glands) and balanoposthitis (irritation of glands and foreskin) is reduced by circumcision.

 - Circumcision prevents phimosis (the incapability to pull back the foreskin) and paraphimosis (being unable to return the foreskin to its regular position).

 - Circumcision also makes it easier to keep the penile area clean.

 Over the year’s circumcisions have been found to be medically beneficial.
 For years, medical researchers claimed that it reduced penile cancers, urinary tract infections and added to easier hygiene.
 As such, pediatrics academies routinely recommend circumcision for male infants.
 According to the AAP (American Academy of Pediatrics), the preventative health benefits of infant circumcision clearly outweigh the risks.